bhotw/Puzzle-Hunt/README.md

 # Puzzle-Hunt

-The order of the fills
+The order of the files

 1- swords1 blue